 Some of our GPs are also partners in the practice.
 This means they are owners of the business that is contracted to provide General Medical Services under contract to the NHS.
 As well as seeing patients the Partners have to make time to look after the management and administration of the practice.

-Three of our GPs are salaried GPs.
+Four of our GPs are salaried GPs.
 These GPs are employed by the practice and are permanent members of the clinical team.
 They are the named GP to a list of our registered patients.

 Sessional GPs are self-employed doctors who have a portfolio of work placements which includes Ainsdale Medical Centre.
 Some of our sessional GPs work regular sessions on the same days each week whilst others work less frequently.
 Sessional GPs typically also work at other practices in the area which means they bring varied experience of the wider healthcare system to their work.
 Sessional GPs do not have their own list of registered patients.